Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

 Now, it has added the outer edges of the digital ad ecosystem: digital out-of-home (DOOH).
 The inventory comes from Clear Channel, which offers mostly digital billboards, and Captivate, which mostly has screens in elevators, bus stops and similar locations.
 The private marketplace is provided by Rubicon Project.

-Viant CMO Jon Schulz told me that this offering is the first time ads are being delivered programmatically to those companies’ inventory.
+Viant CMO Jon Schulz told me that, to his knowledge, this offering is the first time ads are being delivered in a “fully self-service” programmatic setting to DOOH inventory, beyond just order taking.
 The measurement techniques — how many viewers and so on — are provided by Clear Channel and Captivate.

 DOOH sales are booming at a 10 percent annual rate, according to PQ Media, and, bit by bit, out-of-home is becoming part of the overall programmatic ad ecosystem.